 The Formula

-The total commission is the sum of the listing side and buyer side percentages applied to the sale price.
-Each side commission is then split between the agent and their brokerage according to the agreed split (commonly 60/40 to 80/20 for experienced agents).
-Net to seller equals the sale price minus total commissions, other closing costs, and any remaining mortgage balance.
+The total commission is the sum of both sides' commission rates applied to the sale price.
+Each commission side is then divided between the agent and their brokerage according to the agreed split (commonly 60/40 to 80/20 in favor of the agent).
+Seller net proceeds equal the gross sale price minus total commissions, other closing costs (transfer taxes, title fees, attorney fees, prorated taxes — typically 1% to 2% of sale price), and any remaining mortgage balance that must be paid off at closing.

 Step-by-Step Example